batuhan0d/16F877A-and-AHT10-/README.md

 * **IDE/Compiler:** CCS C Compiler IDE (v5.025)
 * **Libraries:**
     * **SSD1306 OLED Driver:** This project uses a third-party SSD1306 driver library.
     * **Source:** The library was obtained from (http://simple-circuit.com/).
-The original library files are included in this repository.
+The original library files are included in this web site.